sjollivier/product-management-templates/project-brief-for-planning-scoping_delivery-example.md

 Day of Week Report: A day of week mobile vs desktop open proportion would be nice to have.
 Specifically, users would be able to see to what extent (by percent of total opens for the day) users are viewing through a mobile or desktop device.
 For example, users would be able to see that on Saturdays on average mobile devices account for 60% of opens but on Mondays they account for 20% of opens.

 ## Low Fidelity Wireframe / Conceptual Diagram
 Provide some visual description because often times “a picture is worth a thousand words” in terms of communicating to people that need to deliver on the desired project outcome.

-Show a wireframe that helps readers understand what might be delivered in the UI to solve the problem.
+For example, show a wireframe that helps readers understand what might be delivered in the UI to solve the problem.
 This should not be considered a design and should instead be considered a conversation starter, an input to the design team.

-## Early Adopter/Customer References
+## Early Adopter / Customer References
-List of 3-5 customers that we will engage to validate requirements, designs, prototypes, early access, and first production use.
+List 3-5 customers that we will engage to validate requirements, designs, prototypes, early access, and first production use.
+We will evaluate progress on engaging these people throughout the project.

 ## Estimated Financial Impact
-Some basis for how the enhancement drives revenue.
+Provide some basis for how the enhancement drives revenue.
 For example, a feature gap that will allow us to onboard $2MM in ARR.
-Or a feature that is key to 20 customers representing $20MM in ARR.
-Or a feature that has cost us $10MM in ARR in lost deals.
+Or a feature that has been identified as critical to 20 customers representing $20MM in ARR.
+Or a feature that has been identified as costing us $10MM in ARR in lost deals.
 Or some COGS reduction.

-## Measure of Success
+## Measures of Success
-Some trackable measure of what success for the enhancement such as a desired level of adoption over a year, usage by customers representing some aggregate ARR, average lift associated with a recommendation model, COGS saving over a year, etc.
+Provide some trackable measure of how success of the effort will be assessed.
+Examples include a desired level of adoption over a year, usage by customers representing some aggregate ARR, direct ARR lift if sold as a modulde, performance lift associated with a recommendation model, COGS saving over a year, etc. We will return to these measures during monthly, quarterly, and annual retrospectives.

 ## Plan for Resolving Risk
+Provide action items and owners or assessing and resolving the following four risk factors.
+We will revisit these throughout the project.

 ### Viability
 ### Value
 ### Feasibility
 ### Usablility

+## FAQ
+Concisely summarize a running FAQ that results from reviews and collaboration of this document.
+Keep it in POV of the beneficiary of the effort (usually the customer).

+Q:
+A:

+Q:
+A:

+Q:
+A: